RefPerSys/RefPerSys/README.md

 The GPLv3+ license of RefPerSys is unlikely to change before 2025 (and probably even after).

+## Generated output.

+RefPerSys could be patched and extended to generate proprietary code or data.
+In 2023 some authors (including Basile Starynkevitch) are not interested to add such a features.
+Others authors (in India) are interested to add that.
+Their contributions are pending (in sept.
+2023).

 ## File conventions

 The RefPerSys runtime is implemented in C++17, with hand-written C++